JODHPUR TOURISM | TOURIST PLACES TO VISIT & TRAVEL GUIDE TO JODHPUR

 Peak Season: December to January

-At a distance of 205 km from Ajmer, 260 km from Udaipur, 278 km from Jaisalmer, 335 km from Jaipur, 562 km from Delhi and 571 km from Agra, Jodhpur is the second largest city in the Indian state of Rajasthan.
-Jodhpur is one of the top heritage places in India to visit as part of Rajasthan tour packages and also one of the best places to experience Rajasthan tourism.
+At a distance of 205 km from Ajmer, 260 km from Udaipur, 278 km from Jaisalmer, 335 km from Jaipur, 562 km from Delhi, and 571 km from Agra, Jodhpur is the second-largest city in the Indian state of Rajasthan.
+It is one of the top places of heritage in India, and among the must include places in Rajasthan tour packages.

 Jodhpur is featuring many palaces, forts, and temples, set in the stark landscape of the Thar Desert.
 The landscape is scenic and mesmerizing that one can experience as part of Jodhpur tour packages.
 Also known as the 'Sun City', Jodhpur was founded by Rao Jodha, the Chief of Rathore Clan in 1459 CE.
 The city is known to be built in place of the ancient capital, Mandore of Marwar state.
 In 1679, Mughal ruler Aurangzeb took possession of the state.
 But after the death of Aurangzeb in 1707, Maharaja Ajit Singh was restored to the throne of Jodhpur.
 Jodhpur grew into a fine modern city under the reign of Maharaja Umed Singh.
 Numerous battles have been waged by the neighboring states to possess the wealth of Jodhpur.
 Eventually, the ruler of the city signed a treaty with the British in 1818, to ensure the safety of the people and the city.
 The state flourished in peace and stability with trade during British Raj.